 My cousin asked me to write down my feelings about Ryan's impact on my life.
 Here is what I came up with:

 In 2014, Ryan lost his little sister (16-yr-old ShyAnn Hooper), he would have been 22 years old at the time.
 I’ve seen some tragedy in my own life, so I know how tragedy can change a person.
-Instead, of letting the tragedy harden his heart, he doubled down on kindness.
-He finished his social service degree in a blaze of community-changing internships and went on to a career in social services.
+Instead of letting the tragedy harden his heart, he doubled down on kindness.
+He finished his social service degree in a blaze of community-changing internship service and went on to a career in social services.
 He also turned his passion for basketball into a second career coaching basketball in secondary schools.

 But as I understand it, this is to be an impact statement.
 How did Ryan Hooper affect me?